Meet the purple owl keeping watch over HackWednesday.

 Type an S&P 500 company and reveal the current security leader we have verified.

 The picker is prefilled with the current S&P 500 constituent list.
-The executive directory is curated, source-linked, and intentionally conservative: if HackWednesday has not verified a company’s current CISO or security chief, the tool will say so instead of guessing.
+The executive directory is curated, source-linked, and intentionally conservative.
+It also supports a small set of verified non-index companies such as DocuSign.
+If HackWednesday has not verified a company’s current CISO or security chief, the tool will say so instead of guessing.

 Incident Response2026-03-29